HE Majid A. Al-Moneef

 HH Sultan Khaled Al Saud

-HH Prince Sultan bin Khaled Al Saud is the Deputy CEO of the Saudi Industrial Development Fund.
+HH Prince Sultan bin Khaled Al Saud is the Chief Executive Officer, The Saudi Industrial Development Fund (SIDF).
 In his role Sultan sits on a number of the fund’s committees including the executive, credit, and risk committees.
 Prince Sultan is also a member of the board of directors of the SME Authority and the Chairman of its board governance, risk, and compliance committee.
 Prince Sultan holds an MBA from Stanford Graduate School of Business and a Bachelor of Science in Petroleum Engineering from Texas Tech University.

 Fahad Alajlan was appointed as the president of the King Abdullah Petroleum Studies and Research Center (KAPSARC) in August 2021.
 Prior to joining KAPSARC, Fahad was the director of the Hydrocarbon Sustainability Program at the Ministry of Energy.
 He was responsible for looking at the long-term energy trends and their impact on energy markets including global demand for oil and gas.
 Additionally, he oversees the Circular Carbon Economy National Program, which aims to utilize a comprehensive framework to manage emissions while furthering the socioeconomic development of the Kingdom.